 #2: Get the right advice

 There are many services that may add value to your business: advisors, accountants, financial services, IT consultants, human resources companies, lawyers etc. If you add it all up it can be expensive.
-Here are some suggestions to keep in mind when dealing with these third parties:
+Here are some suggestions to keep in mind when dealing with third parties:

 - Avoid becoming dependent on them.
 Give them a few months to set up systems and train you or your staff.
 If you have to go back to them for every contract, website update, transaction or other issue, something is wrong (unless they are cheaper than in-house services, but this is rarely the case).

 - Don’t be afraid to make changes.
 Doctors are loyal – as banks know.
 But sometimes it is healthy to change providers, especially if you are paying top dollars and feel you’re not getting top service.
-Another accountant may pick up an overlooked issue, another IT provider may find some holes in your security etc. If you are not happy about the services provided or if there are ongoing issues, shop around until you’re happy.
+Another accountant may pick up an overlooked issue, another IT provider may find some holes in your security etc.

 #3: Understand your business